 Performing remote operations on managed mobile devices

-The IT administrators can remotely perform the on the managed iOS mobile devices.
+The IT administrators can perform the remote operations on the managed iOS mobile devices.

 The following BMC Client Management video (2:56 min) provides information about performing remote operations using commands: